amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 NET_TX:          0          0          0          0
 ```

+### 3) System Calls (Syscalls)

+System calls are some predefined functions that a Userspace application can use to communicate with the Kernelspace, there is a lot of system calls, but since here we are focused on the networking part of the Kernel, lets have a look at some of the network related ones:

+-

+### Additional concepts

+ - **DMA (Direct Memory Access)** : provides non CPU resources with direct access to the memory, example, when a NIC (Network Interface Card - Hardware) has an Ethernet segmetn that it wants to write to memory, it uses DMA to directly write it to the Memory, without wasting valuable CPU cycles.
+ - **Ring Buffers** : the NIC and the NIC drivers share a TX and RX ring buffers which basically consists of pointers to the location of packet buffers in the memory, they donot contain data, they are only memory pointers.
+ - **Top half and Bottom half** : when a packet is DMAed by the NIC to the memory (DMA is a place in Kernel Memory space where NIC card has access to without need for CPU), an Intrupet (SoftIRQ - Soft Interrupt Request) is sent by the NIC to the CPU informing it that a new packet arrived and waiting to be processed, Top half refers to the actions taken at 1st by the CPU, so instead of stopping everything to process this packet, which can be intrusive, it just acknowledges the intrupt and schedules the Bottom half (whcih is the rest of action that will be taken to process the packet) for later.
+ - Context Switching : the process of moving between the UserSpace Context and the KernelSpace context for a process, which consumes CPU cycles.
+ - **System Calls** : Simply put, system calls are used by user in UserSpace to request service from KernelSpace,
+ - **NAPI - for recieved traffic**  : (New API - need Hardware support), Extension to device drivers designed for network devices to lower the number of interrupts for recieving packets, which comes into effect when there is a huge amount of packets recieved, but it still works in conjunction with normal intrupption process, it also helps with throttling traffic, if the NIC is recieving too much traffic, the NAPI performs dropping the packets on the NIC level without the need to alert/interrupt the kernel, NAPI is only effective on _packet recieve events_ .
+- **SoftIRQ** : The “softIRQ” system in the Linux kernel is a system that kernel uses to process work outside of the device driver IRQ context, device drivers IRQ (Interrupts) are normally of the highest priority for the Linux kernel, and they pause any other types of intrrupts when they arrive, _KsoftIRQ_ is the queue initiated as a thread per CPU very early on in the Kernel, they handle the SoftIRQ queueing, you can see these queues counters using `$ cat /proc/softirqs `
+- **ISR (Interrupt Service Routine)** : A function in the Kernel responsible for figuring out the nature of the interrupt and what actions to be executed after which the CPU resumes to process previously paused processes.

 ## Simple look at the Network flow
 ![Simplified Network Stack workings](net_stack_simplified.jpg)
 **Figure B :** simple explanation of what is being allocated and how packet goes though Kernel :